Yevgenia Albats: Research and works

 In 2004 Albats was awarded a PhD in political science from Harvard University.
 She works at the radio station Echo of Moscow and writes for The Moscow Times.

 In 1992 Albats was appointed a consultant for a Russian Duma commission to examine KGB involvement in Soviet coup attempt of 1991.
 This commission was led by Lev Ponomaryov.
 As a member of this commission she interviewed KGB officers.
 Albats described her findings in The State Within a State: The KGB and Its Hold on Russia – Past, Present, and Future in 1994.
 KGB chairman Vadim Bakatin gave Albats the number of KGB officers as 180,000 in a post-1991 interview.
 Using the "rule of thumb", "four non-ranking KGB employees for every officer", Albats estimated that the number of KGB employees in Russia in 1992 approached 700,000, "one [political police agent] for every 297 citizens of Russia", as opposed to "one Chekist for every 428 Soviet citizens."

 Albats described the KGB as a leading political force rather than a security organization.
 She wrote that KGB directors Lavrenty Beria, Yuri Andropov and Vladimir Kryuchkov manipulated Communist Party leaders.
 She asserted that FSB, the successor of KGB, became a totalitarian party.
-Journalist John Barron, retired KGB Major General Oleg Kalugin reportedly shared Albats's point of view.

 In 1992 Albats published an article in Izvestia quoting documents from KGB archives that David Karr was "a competent KGB source" who "submitted information to the KGB on the technical capabilities of the United States and other capitalist countries".
 She cited KGB notes describing transfers of money to communist parties of United States, Finland, France, Italy, as well as "commercial dealings" of Rajiv Gandhi's family with Soviet foreign trade.
 Albats learned that the KGB employed the future Russian Patriarch Alexius II as an agent under a nickname Drozdov.
-KGB defector Vasili Mitrokhin and dissident priest Gleb Yakunin who had access to KGB archives reported the same.

 Albats, who is Jewish, is a leader in the Russian Jewish Congress.

 Albats published a book, The Jewish question, in 1995.